kwathen/OCTOPUS/README.md

 # To Do List

 - [ ] In the R Shiny App to compare recruitment (R/RecruitmentComparitor.R)  the function ComputeMonthlyAccrual improves the AccrualMethods class by allowing the ramp up to be on a per site basis.
 Move this functionality to the general class so it can be used in simulation.

+- [ ] Make a checklist of steps that need to be followed for a basic platform trial with multiple ISAs to be successfully simulated.